1954 East Bengal Legislative Assembly election: Aftermath

 Following the elections, independent Assembly member Fazlal Qadir Chowdhury joined the Muslim League to give them ten seats, allowing the party to form a parliamentary group.

 On 15 May 1954, when Haq expanded the cabinet to include members of the Awami League, deadly clashes broke out between the Bengali-speaking Bengali Muslim and Urdu-speaking Bihari Muslim labourers at the Adamjee Jute Mills, leaving around 1,500 dead.
 The Communist Party of Pakistan was blamed for inciting the violence.
-On 30 May Haq was put under house arrest, the United Front ministry and the Legislative Assembly were dissolved and East Bengal was put under governor's rule by Governor-General Malik Ghulam Muhammad.
-1,600 United Front workers, including 30 MLAs were imprisoned on charges of fermenting dissent.
+On 30 May, Haq was put under house arrest, the United Front ministry and the Legislative Assembly were dissolved, and East Bengal was put under governor's rule by Governor-General Malik Ghulam Muhammad.
+1,600 United Front workers, including 30 MLAs, were imprisoned on charges of fomenting dissent.

 Legacy

-The defeat of Muslim League created an idiom in the Bengali language "Hate Hariken Dhoriye Deya" (হাতে হারিকেন ধরিয়ে দেয়া) as the party's election symbol was the lantern (hariken in Bengali).
+The defeat of the Muslim League created an idiom in the Bengali language, "Hate Hariken Dhoriye Deya" (হাতে হারিকেন ধরিয়ে দেয়া) as the party's election symbol was the lantern (hariken in Bengali).

-Soon after dissolution of the Legislative Assembly, the Pakistani government implemented its One Unit Scheme, under which East Bengal became East Pakistan.
+Soon after the dissolution of the Legislative Assembly, the Pakistani government implemented its One Unit Scheme, under which East Bengal became East Pakistan.
 This move was not supported by the masses and increased hostility towards the Punjabi-dominated central government.